parse-community/docs/_includes/dotnet/roles.md

 We provide a specialized class called `ParseRole` that represents these role objects in your client code.  `ParseRole` is a subclass of `ParseObject`, and has all of the same features, such as a flexible schema, automatic persistence, and a key value interface.
 All the methods that are on `ParseObject` also exist on `ParseRole`.
 The difference is that `ParseRole` has some additions specific to management of roles.

-## Properties
+## `ParseRole` Properties

 `ParseRole` has several properties that set it apart from `ParseObject`:

 *   name: The name for the role.
 This value is required, must be unique, and can only be set once as a role is being created.
 The name must consist of alphanumeric characters, spaces, -, or _.
 This name will be used to identify the Role without needing its objectId.
-*   users: A [relation](#objects-pointers) to the set of users that will inherit permissions granted to the containing role.
+*   users: A [relation](#using-pointers) to the set of users that will inherit permissions granted to the containing role.
-*   roles: A [relation](#objects-pointers) to the set of roles whose users and roles will inherit permissions granted to the containing role.
+*   roles: A [relation](#using-pointers) to the set of roles whose users and roles will inherit permissions granted to the containing role.

 ## Security for Role Objects